Mental Health Disorders

 • Extreme mood swings

-Mental health disorders can result from a combination of factors including:
+Mental health disorders can stem from a combination of physiological, psychological, and social factors, such as:

 Genetics:

-A family history of mental disease is considered as risk factor.
+A family history of psychological or psychiatric disorders can be a risk factor.

 Brain Chemistry:

-Neurotransmitter imbalance may lead to alteration in mood and behavior patterns.
+Neurotransmitter imbalance can lead to alteration in mood and behavior patterns.

 Trauma: